Kindergarten Spelling Words

 - Encourage them to learn the spelling of their names.
 Appreciate them in front of others when they are able to spell their name.
 Keep doing it regularly so that kids get acquainted with their spellings effortlessly.

 - Say and repeat words and spellings with kids.
 For instance, say ‘b’ – ‘y’ – ‘by’.
 Ask kids to say and repeat it along with you.

 - Motivate kids to learn a minimum of 5 new words and their spellings daily.
-You can also keep a reward for this, a cookie or a bar of chocolate, for example.
-Or, you can give rewards weekly.
+You can also keep a reward for this, a cookie or a bar of chocolate or you can give rewards weekly.

-- Provide kids with a short poem and ask them to find out the rhyming words in the poem, what their spellings are and how they would pronounce those words.
+- Provide kids with a short poem and ask them to find out the rhyming words in the poem, their spellings and how they would pronounce those words.

 - You can also play spelling word games and activities using flashcards and other things.

 - Try to use more images and graphics to teach the children.
 Kids like visually appealing things making them memorize the words more quickly.

 - Kids at this age should at least master 20 sight words to enhance their vocabulary skills.

 Some of the importance of spelling practice for kindergarten can be beneficial for children in many ways.

 - To commence learning a language: A language consists of letters and these letters combine to form words.
 These words when framed in a proper structure, create meaningful sentences.
 Without these, chances of miscommunication and misunderstandings might increase.
 It is imperative that learning a language would start by learning its letters, words and spellings of words.